Adanufgail/BanParty/README.md

+Update: This will no longer work after the recent API changes.
+Archiving

 # BanParty
 BanParty is a follow on project to my Unliked script.
 It's a series of scripts using the Python Twitter library and written in Python 2.7.
 The scripts are as follows: